Barcelona nets late winner, cuts Atlético’s lead to 1 point

+MADRID (AP) — A late winner by Ousmane Dembélé gave Barcelona control of its own fate in the race for the Spanish league title.

-MADRID (AP) — Ousmane Dembélé scored a 90th-minute winner as Barcelona defeated 10-man Valladolid 1-0 Monday to move within a point of Spanish league leader Atlético Madrid.
+Dembélé scored in the 90th minute on Monday as Barcelona defeated 10-man Valladolid 1-0 to move within a point of league leader Atlético Madrid.

-Dembélé scored with a left-footed shot from inside the area to make sure Barcelona can control its own fate in the title race, as it will host Atlético in one of the final rounds in May.
+Dembélé scored with a left-footed shot from inside the area to make sure Barcelona can secure the title by winning all its remaining games, as it hosts Atlético in one of the final rounds in May.

+“This is the result of our work.
+We worked very hard in these last few months,” Barcelona defender Clément Lenglet said.
+“Things are starting to go our way.”

 Barcelona had been struggling to break through the tight defensive scheme of Valladolid, which played a man down from the 80th after Óscar Plano was sent off for a foul from behind to stop a dangerous run by Dembélé.

+“It’s proof that this is a very difficult league, you have to fight hard to win in every match,” Lenglet said.
+“We created many chances and scored the winner in the end.
+We are happy but we have to keep working because this is far from over.”

 Atlético lost 1-0 at Sevilla on Sunday to see its once-comfortable cushion vanish.
-Seeking its first league title sine 2014, Atlético has been gradually losing ground at the top of the standings.
+Seeking its first league title sine 2014, Diego Simeone’s team has been gradually losing ground at the top of the standings.
 Its lead over Barcelona was more than 10 points a few weeks ago.

 Atlético’s gap to third-place Real Madrid — which defeated Eibar 2-0 on Saturday — is three points with nine rounds left.